 These Are My Best Selections in Terms of Accuracy (7)

-Camron Williams, WR, 6-3, 210, Dallas (First Baptist Academy), Texas - Another prospect that I saw at the Nike Regional, and he is really a big target that would be a good fit at OSU.
+Camron Williams (pictured above), WR, 6-3, 210, Dallas (First Baptist Academy), Texas - Another prospect that I saw at the Nike Regional and he is really a big target that would be a good fit at OSU.
 I'm sticking with him because I believe the Cowboys will want a big target in the class.
 He has offers from the likes of OU, TCU, Texas, USC, and Wisconsin.
+I know that he has a good relationship with Cowboy assistant Kasey Dunn.

 Dropped from the previous list: